Not Yet Published

 She grins.
 We’ve done this dance before.
 “For starters—”

 “Where were we?”
-Robin asks moments later.
+Robin asks.

 “Why you think I should accept.”